-Description: Native Range: Europe.
-Corydalis Lutea, commonly called yellow fumitory, hollowort, or yellow corydalis, is a woodland perennial which typically forms a mound of ferny, medium green foliage to 15" tall and 18" wide.
-As its name suggests, yellow corydalis produces bright, golden-yellow flowers.
+Description: Native range: Europe.
+Corydalis Lutea typically produces bright, golden-yellow flowers within a mound of ferny, medium green foliage.
 The one to two inch long flowers have four petals arranged in an irregular tubular shape with a spur in the back.
 Flowers are borne in racemes of six to 16 flowers on stems that rise above the foliage.
 Slender, dehiscent capsules (i.e., seed pods that naturally break open along a seam) follow the flowers.
-Capsules eventually burst to scatter their seed. and produces bright yellow, The pinnately compound leaves have three lobes, and are pale green above and glaucous (i.e., waxy) below.
+Capsules eventually burst to scatter their seed.
+The pinnate compound leaves have three lobes, and are pale green above and glaucous (i.e., waxy) below.
 The leaves are borne on weak, hollow and fleshy stems. and resemble those of the Fernleaf Bleeding Heart (Fumariaceae family) to which it is related.
 Genus name comes from the Greek word korydalis meaning lark in reference to the resemblance of the plant’s floral spurs to the spurs of some larks.
 Specific epithet means yellowish.
 The genus Corydalis has approximately 300 species,

 Fertilizer/Soil and pH/Watering: Water: Medium.
-Average, medium, well-drained soil Prefers rich, moist soils that never dry out in part shade, however drainage must be good and incorporating gravel into the soil may benefit a planting.
+Corydalis tolerates most well-drained soils but prefers rich, moist soils that do not dry out, however drainage must be good.
+Incorporating gravel into the soil may benefit a planting.
 Wet soils in winter can be fatal.
-Generally intolerant of hot and humid summer conditions

 Pests/Diseases: Somewhat susceptible to downy mildew, rust, aphids, slugs, snails.